primait/csv_schema/README.md

 Note that it's not a requirement to map all fields, but every field mapped must have a column in csv file.
-For example the following field configuration will result in a compilation error
+For example the following field configuration will result in a compilation error:

 ```elixir
 field :id, "non_existing_id", ....